-Contractor, in conjunction with Behavioral Health staff, shall implement and monitor a specific treatment program for providing services to Medi-Cal beneficiaries living in the Catherine Lane home.
-This home will house up to 6 clients at any given time.
+Contractor, in conjunction with Behavioral Health staff, shall implement and monitor a specific treatment and permanent supportive housing program for providing services to Medi-Cal beneficiaries living in two homes owned by Nevada County Housing Development Corporation.
+These homes will house up to 12 clients combined at any given time.
 The Contractor will implement and monitor an Independent Living Program Component for clients residing in the house.
-The County will also provide staffing to support this component.